-As one can see in the video above, the graphics and the gameplay look very reminiscent of The Legend of Zelda, with an overworld map with several locations and caves to explore, but unlike The Legend of Zelda, God of Thunder is more linear and has several environmental puzzles to solve in order to progress.
+As one can see in the video above, the graphics and the gameplay look very reminiscent of The Legend of Zelda, with an overworld map with several locations and caves to explore, but unlike The Legend of Zelda, God of Thunder is more linear and has several environmental puzzles to solve to progress.

 Your main weapon, as I said before, is Mjölnir and just like in the comics and myths, it can be thrown and it immediately comes back to Thor.
-It can be used to defeat enemies and to solve puzzles.
+It can be used to defeat enemies and solve puzzles.
 But you also can use other magical objects and spells that can be found in the overworld maps, certain caves or bought from vendors, but using or casting these deplete your magic meter, which can only be replenished by finding potions.
 You can also find golden apples to replenish your health meter or more rarely, angels that can fully replenish your health and magic meters.

-You can also find jewels that serve not only as points, but also as currency in the shops and vendors, enabling you to buy several items.
+You can also find jewels that serve not only as points but also as currency in the shops and vendors, enabling you to buy several items.
 In some of the screens with puzzles, you can also collect keys to open doors and progress.

 The enemies are varied and depending on the difficulty level selected, they can be easy or hard to defeat (including the bosses).
 But regardless of the difficulty levels, the puzzles have always the same difficulty, meaning they’re always hard!
 And I mean it!
 The hardest ones are when there one or more worms on screen (that can insta-kill you the moment you’re in a straight line with them) and you need to push logs and rocks to block their attack.
 But it’s easier said than done.
 You’ll spend a lot of time figuring these ones out.
 But in all the worlds, you’ll find villages that have shops and vendors to buy items and its inhabitants will offer you hints to surpass some of the puzzles.

-The graphics are simple and colorful, with all the characters portrayed using small pixels that serve their purpose well.
+The graphics are simple and colourful, with all the characters portrayed using small pixels that serve their purpose well.
 The music is okay with some nice themes, but they tend to be a bit repetitive (I won’t blame you if you prefer to play while listening to Led Zeppelin’s Immigrant Song).

 The controls are responsive, although I recommend the use of a gamepad or a joystick over the keyboard.

-God of Thunder is a simple game without any upstanding features that’s good for quick playthrough (as long you don’t get frustrated with the harder puzzles).
-The humour is quite refreshing and tongue-in-cheek without being obnoxious with lot of references to the Marvel Thor comics.
+God of Thunder is a simple game without any upstanding features that’s good for a quick playthrough (as long you don’t get frustrated with the harder puzzles).
+The humour is quite refreshing and tongue-in-cheek without being obnoxious with a lot of references to the Thor comics.
 If you enjoy fast action games with hard puzzles, then you might want to give it a shot.

 So, did you enjoy the review?
 Comment below or on Facebook or Twitter and let me know.
-Next time, we’re going to take a look at the very 1st title of a series that still exists to nowadays, but whose latest recent release has met some incomprehensible controversy.
+Next time, we’re going to take a look at the very 1st title of a series that still exists nowadays, but whose latest recent release has met some incomprehensible controversy.
 Till then, keep on playing.